EMOD-Hub/emodpy-malaria/docs/emod/software-report-malaria-summary.rst

     :header: Parameter, Description
     :widths: 8, 20

     PfPR by Parasitemia and Age Bin, "The fraction of individuals whose parasite density and age fall into this bin.
-The sum of the people whose true parasite density in the PfPRBin and age bin divided by the total number of people in the age bin."
+The sum of the people whose true parasite density in the PfPRBin and age bin divided by the total number of people in the age bin.
+Please note that people with zero parasitemia (i.e. only gametocytes) are counted in the bin that includes zero."
-    PfPR by Gametocytemia and Age Bin, The fraction of individuals whose gametocyte density and age fall into this gametocyte bin.
+    PfPR by Gametocytemia and Age Bin, "The fraction of individuals whose gametocyte density and age fall into this gametocyte bin.
+Please note that people with zero gametocytes are counted in the bin that includes zero."
     Smeared PfPR by Parasitemia and Age Bin, "The fraction of individuals in this age bin whose true parasite density when smeared by CountPositiveSlideFields falls into this parasitemia bin."
     Smeared PfPR by Gametocytemia and Age Bin, "The fraction of individuals in this age bin whose true gametocyte density when smeared by CountPositiveSlideFields falls into this gametocyte bin."
     Smeared True PfPR by Parasitemia and Age Bin, "The fraction of individuals in this age bin whose true parasite density when smeared by NASBADensityWithUncertainty falls into this parasitemia bin."